With simple commands, you can delete any file you want from the Command Prompt. Follow the below steps to learn how.

 Once you are in the folder, simply execute the below command to delete a file.
 Don't forget to replace

-<filename> with the actual file name with its file extension.
+<filename> with the actual file name along with its file extension.
 In my case, the file name is

 When you successfully delete a file, you will not see any confirmation message.
 However, if there is any problem, the command prompt will show an error message.

-2. Delete multiple files with command in Command Prompt
+2. Delete multiple files with a command

 2.1 Specify file names manually

-Just like before, open command prompt and execute the below command while replacing <filname1>, <filename2>, etc., with the actual filenames.
+2. Next, execute the below command while replacing <filname1>, <filename2>, etc., with the actual filenames.
 You can specify as many filenames as you want.

 del <filename1> <filename2>

-2.2 Bulk delete files with a wildcard in the command prompt
+2.2 Bulk delete files with a wildcard

 To bulk delete files in a folder, you can use

-*.
-This wildcard feature is very useful when you want to delete all files in a folder, delete files with a specific name, files with a specific extension, etc., in a folder.
+* ( wildcard ).
+The wildcard feature is very useful when you want to delete all files, files with a specific name, files with a specific extension, etc., in a folder.

-Delete all files in a folder using the below command.
-Since you are deleting all the files in a folder, Windows will warn you.
+2. Since you are deleting all the files in a folder, Windows will warn you.
 Simply type Y and press Enter to confirm file deletion.

 3. Command to delete files with a specific extension